ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 import { Essentials } from '@ckeditor/ckeditor5-essentials';
 import { Bold, Italic } from '@ckeditor/ckeditor5-basic-styles';

-// Create a plugin that brings a button that toggles the visibility of a modal window.
+// Create a plugin that brings a button which toggles the visibility of a modal window.
 // Read more about creating the plugins here: https://ckeditor.com/docs/ckeditor5/latest/installation/plugins/plugins.html. class MinimalisticModal extends Plugin {
-	// Make sure the Dialog plugin is loaded. get requires() {
+	// Make sure the "Dialog" plugin is loaded. get requires() {
 		return [ Dialog ];
 	}